screwdriver-cd/data-schema/README.md

  - `indexes` - Secondary indexes to make search/lookup faster

 ## Migrations
 Sequelize-cli migrations keep track of changes to the database, will help to get to a new state and revert the changes in order to get back to the old or desired state.
-Always ensure models and migration files are in sync.
+Ensure models and migration files are in sync.
 Create new migration files for any new DDL changes.
-Do not update or delete migration files, once its migrated to the database.
+Do not update or delete migration files, once its migrated and available in the  database.

 reference links:
 1. https://sequelize.org/master/manual/migrations.html